 I really struggled when I first began to teach main idea.
 It seemed like curriculums only provided one way to teach it - read a short paragraph and determine the main idea of the paragraph.

-Wordle is an easy to use online tool that generates word clouds using the text you provide.
-The more often a word is mentioned, the bigger it shows up in the Wordle.
-In this example, you should easily be able to tell that the text that this Wordle was based off of was mainly about the differences and similarities between butterflies and moths.
+In this example, you should easily be able to tell that the text that this word cloud was based off of was mainly about the differences and similarities between butterflies and moths.

-We would then copy and paste the article we read into Wordle and see if our predictions were correct.
+We would then copy and paste the article we read into a word cloud generator and see if our predictions were correct.

-There are many other educational uses for Wordle (for example, using this activity to teach character traits), but teaching main idea is often overlooked!
+There are many other educational uses for word clouds, but teaching main idea is often overlooked in 3rd, 4th, and 5th grade classrooms!

 Comments 4